pb66/raspberrypi/readme.md

     $ sudo /etc/init.d/rfm2pigateway stop
     $ sudo /etc/init.d/rfm2pigateway restart

-  If local emonCMS installation is not at http://localhost/emoncms, use optional arguments to define custom domain name and/or path.
-See rfm2pigateway --help In this case, modify the init script accordingly.
+  If local emonCMS installation is not at http://localhost/emoncms, use optional --local-url argument to define custom url.
+In this case, modify the init script accordingly.

   To view the log: